A Frog By Any Name

 All Our Petty Differences

-How fervently humans hold their grudges, the petty offences we’ve deemed so important.
-How proudly we display them through spiteful speech and action like badges of woes pinned sharply to our lapel.
-How tightly we clutch the “he-did-this” or “she-did-that” accounts of wrongs against us.
-How dare they!
-Note: I, too, have been guilty as charged.
+How fervently humans hold their petty grudges, the offences we’ve deemed so important.
+How proudly we recount them through spiteful speech, like badges of woes pinned sharply to our lapel.
+How tightly we clutch to our “he-did-this” or “she-did-that” stories against us.
+I, too, have been guilty as charged.
 With that in mind, we’ll begin this article with a line from a book that a fellow blogger suggested that I might enjoy:

 We differ from others